publicsamples/Public-Samples/README.md

 ## Public Samples

-Public Domain audio samples of synthesizers .
+A Public Domain audio library focusing on samples of synthesizers .

 ## Synths